googleforgames/agones/site/content/en/docs/Getting Started/create-fleetautoscaler.md

 and the current and desired fleet size.

-The autoscaler works by changing the desired size, and the fleet creates/deletes game server instances to achieve to that number.
+The autoscaler works by changing the desired size, and the fleet creates/deletes game server instances to achieve that number.
 The convergence is achieved in time, which is usually measured in seconds.

 ### 3. Allocate a Game Server from the Fleet